Positivity Preserving Density Matrix Minimization at Finite Temperatures via Square Root: Conclusion

 \section{Conclusion}

-We have developed positivity-preserving methods for calculating the Fermi-Dirac density matrices at finite temperatures for both the canonical (Sec.~\ref{sec:fin_temp}) and grand canonical (Sec.~\ref{sec:fin_cp}) ensembles.
-These methods model a physical process of cooling a state initially at infinite temperature down to the temperature of interest.
-This approach may lay the ground for a new generation of DMM methods.
-A possible future direction is to utilize the fact that a low-temperature Fermi-Dirac density matrix is of a low rank, hence it is possible to further accelerate calculations by utilizing low-rank corner space techniques recently developed for solving master equations for large open quantum systems \cite{le_bris_low-rank_2013, finazzi_corner-space_2015, mccaul_fast_2021, chen_low_2020, donatella_continuous-time_2021}.
+We have developed positivity-preserving methods for calculating the Fermi-Dirac density matrices at finite temperatures for both the grand canonical (Sec.~\ref{sec:gc_fin_temp}) and canonical (Sec.~\ref{sec:c_fin_temp}) ensembles.
+These methods are based on minimization of the square root of the density matrix ($\Omega$) and the modelling of a physical process of cooling a state initially at infinite temperature down to the temperature of interest.
+The effectiveness of WOM is demonstrated by considering tight-binding models of aluminum and silicon of various system sizes.
+Additionally, the number of steps required to reach convergence is shown to be independent of the number of atoms in the system.
+To the best of our knowledge, this work is the first to make use of $\Omega$ as a computational tool.
+This approach may lay the groundwork for a new generation of methods that utilize $\Omega$ for solving electronic structure problems.
+To facilitate this, we made the code publicly available on GitHub \cite{leamer_git}.
+For a practical implementation in Density Functional Theory codes, using minimization as a replacement for the self-consistent cycle could be used to further reduce the computational cost~\cite{Salek2007,Flamant2019}.
+A possible future direction is to utilize the fact that a low-temperature Fermi-Dirac density matrix is of a low rank, hence it is possible to further accelerate calculations by utilizing low-rank corner space techniques recently developed for solving master equations for large open quantum systems~\cite{le_bris_low-rank_2013, finazzi_corner-space_2015, mccaul_fast_2021, chen_low_2020, donatella_continuous-time_2021}.